patrick21081995/VISKOSITAS/README.md

 Viskositas is a GUI application available for download (Lite version) (for the full version, contact us.
 See _Contact_).
 The full version has customization, specialized technical assistance and Multi-Viskositas, an option capable of predicting in seconds the viscosity of thousands/millions chemical compositions at specified temperatures.
 The Viskositas 0.x can be downloaded in Versions > VISKOSITAS_0_x.exe and Viskositas Lite 1.0 (Beta) can be downloaded via the link: https://drive.google.com/uc?export=download&id=1XKDW8zfvUyWsAFE-qnc-CLUvg3-rGmVY

-After downloading the .zip folder, extract it to a desired directory and open the .exe file _with the same name as the .zip_ folder.
+After downloading the .zip folder, extract it to a desired directory and open the .exe file **with the _same name_ as the .zip_ folder**.

 ## Viskositas Lite 1.0 (Beta) overview